openstack/upstream-institute-virtual-environment/README.md

 10 minutes to finish, until then you can get familiar with the environment the VM provides you with.

-Open up a terminal and run `/opt/devstack/stack.sh`
+Open up a terminal and run `/opt/devstack/stack.sh`.
+To reduce memory usage in your VM, also run `optimize-memory`.

 The four main software you will be using from the desktop during the training are